Lewisham Council Homepage Skip navigation

 Mpox 2024

-So far, no cases of clade 1 mpox have been detected in the UK, and the risk to the general UK population is currently considered low.
-People who have recently travelled to the affected areas should however be aware of the signs and symptoms and contact a healthcare professional by calling 111 if they are concerned.
+This was the first case of this Clade of mpox in the UK.
+It is different from mpox Clade II that has been circulating at low levels in the UK since 2022.
+The infected individual had recently travelled to countries in Africa where the strain in more prevalent.
+People who have recently travelled to the affected areas should be aware of the signs and symptoms and contact a healthcare professional by calling 111 if they are concerned.

 The UK does not currently recommend pre-travel vaccination for mpox.
 The Joint Committee on Vaccination and Immunisation (JCVI), an independent expert advisory committee that advises the UK government on vaccinations, continues to review the latest data on the current clade 1 mpox outbreak and will update vaccination recommendations accordingly.